 The other great benefit about studying Access to engineering courses is they are completely online.
 So there is no need to go back into a classroom, and you can work through the materials quickly at your pace.

 Most students studying Access to engineering courses with learndirect are finished within 9-12 months.
-So you could potentially be ready to apply for engineering degrees within a year!
+So you can be ready to apply for engineering degrees within a year!